shimon-K/AGI-Course/docs/en/about.md

 ---
 title: About
-lang-ref: about
+lang-ref: about2
 ---

-## Course presentation
+# Course presentation

 ## In video